aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xml-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XML to XLAM in C++ Applications" h2="Convert XML to XLAM in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+XML (Extensible Markup Language) is a markup language that is used to store and transport data.
+It is a widely used format for data exchange and storage.
+XLAM (Excel Add-in) is a file format used by Microsoft Excel to store macros, user-defined functions, and other related data.
+Converting XML to XLAM is a useful process for those who need to store and transport data in a secure and efficient manner.

-Converting XML to XLAM in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export XML to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLAM.
+<h2>How Aspose.Total Helps for XML to XLAM Conversion</h2>

+Aspose.Total for C++ is a comprehensive file format automation library that enables developers to easily convert XML to XLAM.
+It is a simple two-step process.
+In the first step, you can export XML to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLAM.
+Aspose.Total for C++ provides a comprehensive set of APIs that make it easy to convert XML to XLAM.
+It also provides a wide range of features such as support for multiple file formats, support for multiple programming languages, and support for multiple platforms.
+Aspose.Total for C++ is a powerful and reliable file format automation library that makes it easy to convert XML to XLAM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}